alexandra-simeonova/drafts/authorization-docu.md

 # Authorization configuration

+To configure authorization in Luigi, go to the `auth:` section of your project's `basicConfiguration.js` file.
+To see how authorization works, you can also go to the [Luigi Fiddle](fiddle.luigi-project.io) site and configure a sample application.

 Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
-The **use** key defines the active authorization provider and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default:
+The **use** key defines the active authorization provider and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default.

 ```javascript
 auth: {